Replacing Lost, Stolen, or Inaccurate Green Card

 To obtain a new or replacement green card, the application is made using Form I-90, issued by U.S. Citizenship and Immigration Services.
 The form is available at your local USCIS office, by mail from 800-870-3676, or on the I-90 page of the USCIS website.
 You can also submit this form electronically, or through the USCIS website--though you will still have to mail in the supporting documentation, which are as follows:

 - a copy of your green card or (if you no longer have it) other proof of your identity; unless you are filing because of a USCIS error, in which case you must send your ORIGINAL green card containing the wrong information

 - a police report copy, if you filed one, and

 - evidence of any name change, such as a copy of a court order, and

 - evidence of your actual information (such as a copy of a birth certificate containing the correct spelling of your name), if filing to correct a USCIS error.

-You will most likely need to pay a fee for this application, which was $450 in early 2014 (but always check the Forms page of the USCIS website for the latest fees).
+You will most likely need to pay a fee for this application, which was $450 in late 2016 (but always check the Forms page of the USCIS website for the latest fees).
 That amount includes an $85 fee for biometrics (fingerprinting, photographing, and the electronic capture of your signature).
 But if the error causing your need for a new card was made by USCIS, you do NOT need to pay any part of this fee.

 Form I-90 comes with a fairly complete set of instructions, and you can read more on the I-90 page of the USCIS website.